 WATER RESEARCH AND DEVELOPMENT CENTER

-The water research and development center is a sector of Ndejje University Main campus, Luwero that was established in 2017 to take on the various water projects for the University in response to the constantly arising water challenges in communities and the university.
+The water research and development center is a sector of Ndejje University Main campus, Luwero that was established in 2017 to carry out various water projects on behalf of the University to respond to the constantly arising water challenges in communities and the university.

 - Establish a water laboratory for testing according to the UNBS potable water standards

 - Institute a weather station

 - Offer courses and lectures, e.g. GIS, water quality, rainwater harvesting, irrigation